 DCA Management Company, Inc. ("DMC") is the private fund management company for a series of small private funds.
 Certain Members of DCA, including Mr. Rocca, Steven Mills and Craig Mitchell also are Members of DMC.
 Messrs.
-Mills and Mitchell are not actively involved in the management of DCA.
-DMC currently manages four (4) funds (collectively, the "DMC Funds"), all of which are now closed to new investors.
-This includes:
+Mills and Mitchell spend the majority of their time at DMC and are not actively involved in the management of DCA.
+DMC currently manages four (4) funds (collectively, the "DMC Funds"), and related co-investment vehicles all of which are now closed to new investors.
+These funds include:

-- DCA Capital Partners, LP (General Partner is DCA Capital Management, LLC) - DCA Capital Partners II, LP (General Partner is DCA Capital Partners GP II, LLC) - DCA Capital Partners III, LP (General Partner is DCA Capital Partners GP III, LLC) - DCA Capital Partners III SBIC, LP (General Partner is DCA Capital Partners SBIC GP III, LLC)
+DCA Capital Partners, LP (General Partner is DCA Capital Management, LLC) DCA Capital Partners II, LP (General Partner is DCA Capital Partners GP II, LLC) DCA Capital Partners III, LP (General Partner is DCA Capital Partners GP III, LLC) DCA Capital Partners III SBIC, LP (General Partner is DCA Capital Partners SBIC GP III, LLC)

-Mr. Rocca has a 40% ownership in DMC and the following ownership interests in the above-mentioned General Partners:
+Mr. Rocca has a 40% ownership in DMC and the following ownership interests in the abovementioned General Partners:

 - 40.6% in DCA Capital Management, LLC

-- 50% in DCA Capital Partners GP II, LLC
+- 50.0% in DCA Capital Partners GP II, LLC

-- 31.0% in DCA Capital Partners GP III, LLC
+- 28.2% in DCA Capital Partners GP III, LLC

-- 31.0% in DCA Capital Partners SBIC GP III, LLC
+- 28.2% in DCA Capital Partners SBIC GP III, LLC